CCI-MOC/xdmod-cntr/XdmodAID.md

         following structure:
             i. create a generic manifest within the main directory for xdmod-openshift ii. create specific overlays in each of the supported overlay directires

+It wasn't until we actually started looking at the data in May that we realized that CPU was not appearning for jobs in the interface.
+As this was something that I was very focused on in getting data in on the OpenStack side and how I found the flavors that were deleted, I was surprised that it wasn't noticed by anyone until we were gathering data.
+So I started looking in to this.

+With kim, we looked at the database structure and the data that was being pulled from OpenShift.

 I have just started to work with the data that is processed here as it was not inserting any CPU data into the jobs table.
 This was due to the data coming from openshift often in